Cocoa Beach Travel Guide

 The town of Cocoa Beach has a large permanent population made up largely of retirees, but this more than doubles during peak season when the local hotels, motels, timeshares and condominium rentals are filled with holidaymakers and sightseers.
 The quintessential beach town, Cocoa Beach has an oceanfront running the entire length of its city limits, fronted by numerous dining spots, shops and cafes.
 There is also an historic pier, stretching 840ft (256m) into the ocean, lined with restaurants, boutiques and souvenir shops and providing for good fishing.
 A few minutes away is man-made Port Canaveral, port of call for numerous cruise liners, where there are also operators offering day sails, casino cruises and deep-sea fishing charters.
 Cocoa Beach is connected to Port Canaveral and various stops in-between by the Beach Trolley service.

 Any holidaymakers who ever wanted a surfboard would be well-advised to buy one at Cocoa Beach, capital of surfing on the Florida coast, where speciality surf shops abound.
-Ron Jon's Surfers Paradise, a block from the beach, claims to be the biggest surf shop in the world.
+Ron Jon's Surf Shop is one shop in which any surf enthusiast can find just what they're looking for.
 This typical beach resort is also well stocked with fashionable beachwear and accessories, souvenir and gift stores.
 Most shops are located in the tree-lined streets of historic Cocoa Village.
 The town's main mall, with some anchor department stores, 100 speciality stores and restaurants, and a movie theatre, is on Merritt Square on the Merritt Island Causeway.

 A wide range of culinary temptations are on offer for holiday visitors to enjoy at Cocoa Beach's 250-odd restaurants, with establishments to suit every purse and palate from casual dockside dining to four-star cuisine.
 In the space of one block you can choose between Chinese, German, Thai, Cuban or American seafood and steak.
 Seafood is always a favourite with visitors.
 Recommended often is the open air Oh Shucks Seafood Bar, right on the beach.
 Port Canaveral has become known as the hub of some sumptuous seafood restaurants.